ocicl/ocicl/README.md

 and is distributed under the terms of the MIT license.

-This software includes Lisp source code files written by Zachary Beane, Mark Karpov, and PMSF IT Consulting Pierre R. Mai.
+This software includes Lisp source code files written by Zachary Beane, Mark Karpov, Ava Fox, and PMSF IT Consulting Pierre R. Mai.
 See the ocicl source files for details.